Skip to main content

 • DeviceC without monitoring

 Then you decide to run discovery using Job#2 on RC#2 with monitoring disabled.
-After this discovery job runs, you will have:
+After this discovery job runs, you have:

 • DeviceA with monitoring on RC#1